Corporate Governance and Regulatory Compliance

 The horse racing industry is highly regulated and controlled.
 To ensure efficient liaison with the Federal and Provincial regulators Woodbine Entertainment provides the space for them to house their offices in the backstretch for the purposes of issuing licenses to participants, and monitoring both participant testing and racing outcomes for compliance.

-Both the Ontario Racing Commission (ORC) and the Canadian Pari-mutuel Agency (CPMA) maintain offices in Woodbine’s backstretch.
+Both the Alcohol and Gaming Commission of Ontario (AGCO) and the Canadian Pari-mutuel Agency (CPMA) maintain offices in Woodbine’s backstretch.

 The Canadian Pari-Mutuel Agency (CPMA) is a Special Operating Agency within Agriculture and Agri-Food Canada that regulates and supervises pari-mutuel betting on horse racing at racetracks across Canada, thereby ensuring that pari-mutuel betting is conducted in a way that is fair to the public.
 The Agency is funded through the collection of a levy of 0.8% on each pari-mutuel bet placed in Canada.
 CPMA Officers are responsible for the supervision of pari-mutuel betting, they test and monitor all of the computerized betting tote systems, audit the distribution of payouts prices, conduct investigations into questionable activities in pari-mutuel betting, and enforce the betting regulations and policies to ensure compliance.